electron/electron/docs/api/web-frame-main.md

 #### `frame.processId` _Readonly_

 An `Integer` representing the Chromium internal `pid` of the process which owns this frame.
+This is not the same as the OS process ID; to read that use `frame.osProcessId`.

 #### `frame.routingId` _Readonly_